sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 integrity--is, I'm sorry to say, something that we haven't specifically included in any particular course that I know of.
 We just hope you've caught on by osmosis.

-Going beyond the hope of learning scientific integrity through osmosis that eventually leads to scientific progress, this essay proposes a two-pronged strategy to healthcare progress:
+Going beyond the hope of learning scientific integrity through osmosis that eventually leads to scientific progress, this essay proposes a two-pronged strategy for healthcare progress:
-1. improve scientific integrity, which is an ethical standard as described by Richard Feynman, and
+1. promote scientific integrity, which is an ethical standard as described by Richard Feynman, and
 2. advance healthcare science, which is the outcome of debating and evolving hypotheses.

 The first part of the strategy is old, matching Feynman's 1974 comments about scientific integrity: